 The kitchen is open again on Monday nights during trap practice.
 Harold and his crew will be cooking up some special dinners for us and I am sure it will be great.
 So bring your shotgun and your apatite and enjoy the evening at FIVE POINTS HUNTING CLUB.
 Trap practice is open to the public every Monday evening until Thanksgiving.

-It’s never to early to practice for the up coming archery season and FIVE POINTS has a great 3D course to test your shooting skills.
-August 10, 2014 at the club.
+Archery Season is just around the corner and FIVE POINTS has a great 3D course to test your shooting skills.
+Sunday September 07, 2014 is our last 3D shoot for 2014 at the club.
 Do it your way with a long bow, recurve bow, or a compound bow.
 It’s all great fun on our 3D targets.
 Open to members and the general public.

 NEW RIFLE RANGE RULES, CHECK MEMBERS AREA BEFORE GOING TO THE RANGE!